donisiuswp/Regression-Exercise/README.md

 # Regression-Exercise
-Practicing Regression method code and implementation with practical Data.
+Practice Regression method code with phyton and implementation with practical Data.
+Create Model Ridge or Lasso Regression to predict House Price.